AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ## Customer AI input data

 Customer AI works by analyzing the Consumer Experience Event (CEE) dataset to predict churn or conversion propensity scores.
 For more details on Consumer Experience Event, please refer to the [Prepare data for use in Intelligent Services documentation](../data-preparation.md).
 After building the basic CEE dataset, Customer AI also requires standard events in the form of XDM Mixins.
 It is not necessary to have data for each of the standard events listed below but certain events are required for certain scenarios.
-If you have and of the standard events data available it is recommended that you include it in your CEE schema.
+If you have any of the standard events data available it is recommended that you include it in your CEE schema.
 For example, if you wanted to create a Customer AI application for predicting purchase events, it would be useful to have data from the `Commerce` and `Web Details` mixins.

 >[!NOTE]
 >
 > Customer AI automatically determines which events are useful for predictions and raises a warning if the available data is not sufficient to generate quality predictions.

 ### Standard event mixins {#standard-events}

+XDM Experience Events are used for determining various customer behaviors.
+Depending on how your data is structured, the event types listed below may not encompass all your customers behaviors.
+It is up to you to determine what fields have the data that is needed to clearly and unambiguously identify web user activity.
+Depending on your prediction goal, the required fields that are needed can change.

 | Mixin | Event type | XDM columns |
 | --- | --- | --- |